JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 The common denominator in the definitions in the definitions are the terms abstraction, proven, universality and domain.
 Abstraction means that specific aspects, e.g. less important constraints, of the formulated problem or use case are not incorporated in the solution architecture.
 Most of the definitions speak about proven concepts which are integrated.
 So only artefacts that solved a sub problem, were already implemented and especially evaluated in practical settings can be used.
 Proven concepts can also mean that new concepts are developed that are based on experiences in similar problem cases.
 The other two terms – universality and domain – are in opposition to each other.
 Every reference architecture is located in a domain, no matter if its focused on a problem or a business domain.
 But on the other hand one overall goal of reference architecture is universality, which means generalization of specific problems.

 This conflict is still an open problem in research, because of the trade-off between the universality of a specific problem and the usability of a reference architecture.
 This manifesst itself in the ease of use of a reference architecture for an instantiation in a domain-specific problem.
 If the architecture is too universal, the reusability in other settings is quite good, but the instantiation in a specific use case needs lots of adaptions.
-But if the described reference architecture is to domain-driven and problem specific the universality lacks and the scientific nature and research contribution is disputable.
+But if the described reference architecture is too domain-driven and problem-specific the universality lacks and the scientific nature and research contribution is disputable.
 The benefit of such architecture models is that they are highly relevant in practice.
 Furthermore, for instantiation less adaption is needed.

 Why are they needed?